Keyboard Sports - Saving QWERTY

 Windows, Mac and Linux

-The preview was part of Humble Monthly November 2016
+The prototype preview was part of Humble Monthly November 2016, but this is way more.

-This game will never be available on Playstation, Xbox, iOS, Android or Virtual Reality.
+This game will never be available on PlayStation, Xbox, iOS, or Android.

 - "Keyboard Sports turned my Spacebar into a couch and that is so darn delightful.
 Thank you for that, Keyboard Sports."

 - "Keyboard Sports takes the entirety of your keyboard and turns it into a gamecontroller/landscape, as well as embracing the wordplay potential of the idea.
-It’s a really charming."
+It’s a really charming game."

 - Philippa Warr Rock Paper Shotgun